 Rare 1956 Nickel Error List

-The effect appears most pronounced on “E PLURIBUS UNUM,” “UNITED STATES OF AMERICA,” “FIVE CENTS,” and portions of the Monticello building structure.
-Detection requires examining the lettering carefully for multiple raised outlines.
+The quadrupling shows most prominently on “E PLURIBUS UNUM,” “UNITED STATES OF AMERICA,” “FIVE CENTS,” and the Monticello building structure.
+Detection is straightforward on strong examples: look for four distinct outlines on the lettering, visible even without magnification on top-quality specimens.

 1956 QDR FS-801 Nickel Price/Grade Chart